Welcome to part two of Dubb’s series on architecting, building, and optimizing email drip sequences.

 You can add as many steps as you need, so the choice is yours.
 After clicking “Save and Continue” on the workflow page, you can then actually launch your campaign.
 The first switch you see on the screen, however, is very important.
 It ensures that you can only trigger your contacts once.
 In other words, if it ensures you don’t send the same person the same email more than one time.
 Unless there are particular emails that need to be sent more than once, you likely want to enable this option.
 Next, when you’re ready, click the second switch to turn on the workflow.
 Finally, you will note a spam policy agreement, where you agree you are not sending spam to your audience.

 By clicking “Save and Close,” you will see that your campaign is ready to go.
-If you want to add someone into this workflow, all you need to do is click the “Contacts” tab, select the contact you want to add into the workflow and add the tag that you would enroll them into the campaign.
+If you want to add someone into this workflow, all you need to do is click the “Contacts” tab, select the contact you want to add to the workflow, and add the tag that you would enroll them into the campaign.
 When your contact is enrolled, they will receive a series of emails that you have designed and designated in your workflow.

 If you have any questions about using Dubb to manage your email drip sequences, feel free to reach out to chat and email support.
 In the future, you will also see additional triggers that are added to workflows, which will provide you with even more functionality and customization in the Dubb platform.